abhi18av/nextflow-module-pattern/README.md

 ## SOLUTION-4:

 The nice part about the solution-3 is that, the params file (YAML in our example) becomes namespaced and clean as well.
-We simply need to copy and paste the `params.PROCESS_NAME` hash-map, remove the brackets, fix indents and we are done.
+We simply need to copy and paste the `params.PROCESS_NAME` remove the brackets, fix indents and we are done.

 ```yaml